The Dorsay & Easton Team

 January 2006 to Present

-Securing water rights for the expansion of the Chinook Winds Golf Resort; representing tribal clients in water negotiations and related administrative proceedings before the Oregon Water Resources Department; lead tribal attorney exploring long-term planning for regional water supply project for the Siletz Tribe and Polk and Lincoln Counties.
+Attorney manager for Siletz Tribe’s Section 20 Application for the Salem Casino Project; secured water rights for the expansion of the Chinook Winds Golf Resort; represented tribal clients in water negotiations and related administrative proceedings before the Oregon Water Resources Department; lead tribal attorney exploring long-term planning for regional water supply project for the Siletz Tribe and Polk and Lincoln Counties.

 - The Confederated Tribes of Siletz Indians of Oregon, Siletz, Oregon